 Asbestos was used as fake snow in many old Hollywood movies

-Last Updated on 27th October 2020 by
+Last Updated on 24th September 2024 by Dan

 In order to create winter scenes in many old Hollywood movies, film makers used pure white asbestos fibers to replicate the look of snow.